norcalbiostat/AppliedStatistics_notes/docs/model_building.md

 ### RSS: Residual Sum of Squares

-Recall the method of least squares introduced in section \@ref(mlr) minimies the residual sum of squares around the regression plane.
+Recall the method of least squares introduced in section \@ref(mlr) minimizes the residual sum of squares around the regression plane.
 This value is central to all following model comparison.
-How ``far away" are the model estimates from the observed?
+How "far away" are the model estimates from the observed?

 $$
 \sum(Y - \bar{Y})^{2}(1-R^{2})